zyddnys/manga-image-translator/README_EN.md

 # How to use
 1. Clone this repo
 2. [Download](https://github.com/zyddnys/manga-image-translator/releases/tag/alpha-v2.2.1)ocr.ckpt、detect.ckpt and inpainting.ckpt，put them in the root directory of this repo
-3. Apply for baidu translate API, put ypur appid and key in `key.py`
+3. Apply for youdao translate API, put ypur APP_KEY and APP_SECRET in `key.py`
 4. Run`python translate_demo.py --image <path_to_image_file> [--use-inpainting] [--use-cuda]`，result can be found in `result/`.
 Add `--use-inpainting` to enable inpainting, Add `--use-cuda` to use CUDA.
 # This is a hobby project, you are welcome to contribute
 Currently this only a simple demo, many imperfections exist, we need your support to make this project better!